planetfederal/workshops/workshops/suiteintro/doc/source/geoexplorer/composing.rst

 #.
 Click the :guilabel:`Add Layer` button.
 The :guilabel:`Available Layers` dialog opens.

    .. figure:: img/gx_addlayers.png
-      :align: center

-      *Available Layers list*
+      Available Layers list

 #.
 By default, the list of :guilabel:`Available Layers` is tuned to our local GeoServer instance.
 You should recognize some of the layer names from previous chapters.

 #.
 Make sure that :guilabel:`Local GeoServer` is selected in the data source drop-down.
 Select the :guilabel:`earthmap` group layer and the :guilabel:`smallworld` feature layer that we previously created in GeoServer, and :guilabel:`Add` them to the map.
    .. figure:: img/gx_ourlayers.png
-      :align: center

-      *Available Layers list*
+      Available Layers list

    .. note:: Layers can be added individually by simply double-clicking a row in the list of :guilabel:`Available Layers`.
 Alternately, you can Shift/Control + Click to select multiple layers, and then click the :guilabel:`Add Layers` button at the bottom of the panel.